tus/tus-resumable-upload-protocol/protocol.md

 Clients and Servers are encouraged to implement as many of the extensions as possible.
-Feature detection SHOULD be achieved by the Client sending an `OPTIONS` request and the Server responding with a`Tus-Extension` header.
+Feature detection SHOULD be achieved by the Client sending an `OPTIONS` request and the Server responding with the `Tus-Extension` header.

 ### Creation